 Sorry folks, but in my opinion the idea of a one-page business plan is nonsense.
 Promoting that simplistic approach may be great for selling books or getting people to read a blog post.
 However, as far as business planning goes, it goes against everything good planning is about.

 If you are at all serious about starting a business or taking an existing business to the next level, the one-page approach is a crock.
-It encourages rushing through the process, guesswork, wishful thinking, and jumping to conclusions, rather than thoughtful planning.
+It encourages rushing through the process, guesswork, wishful thinking, and jumping to conclusions, rather than thoughtful business planning.

 Business Planning Takes Time

 There’s just too much to think about: market analysis, identifying your target market, what products and services to sell, at what price, how to stand out from the competition, how to create awareness and generate leads.
 You also need to think about operations, create sales forecasts, estimate startup costs, develop pro-forma financials, build a management team, and develop a hiring plan for new employees – just to name a few topics.

 For an existing business, it may also be worthwhile reviewing the markets you’re and considering exiting a market that lacks growth potential or discontinuing an unprofitable product line.

 Writing down your thoughts, analyzing “what-if” scenarios, and documenting your decisions on any of these topics can take a number of pages.
 A one-page summary with your final decisions, supported by 50 pages of all kinds of appendices with figures, charts, etc., can hardly be called a one-page business plan.

 Thorough business planning is not a “fill-in-the-blanks” exercise using a business plan template downloaded from the web.
 Sure, you’ll end up with some kind of document.
 But will it pass the scrutiny of a serious investor, potential business partner, or bank executive?